NoorFatimaMemon/disease-prediction-analysis-for-DRC/README.md

-# Disease Prediction and Analysis for Democratic Republic of Congo (2024)
+# Predictive Analysis of Cholera Disease Outbreaks

-This project uses time series forecasting methods (Prophet, ARIMA, SARIMAX) to predict disease cases and deaths for the year 2024 in the Democratic Republic of Congo.
-The goal is to forecast specific disease-related metrics in children and the general population, based on historical data.
+This project uses time series forecasting methods (Prophet, ARIMA, SARIMAX) to predict disease cases and deaths in the Democratic Republic of Congo for 2024.
+Based on historical data, the goal is to forecast specific disease-related metrics in children and the general population.

 ## Project Overview